iremcelikk/JAVA101-Arrays/README.md

 5-SortingArray -> Description: Sorts the given array

 6-RepeatingNumbersInArray -> Description: Finds repeating numbers in a given array and finds out how many times it is repeated.

+7-MatrixTranspose -> Description: Create a transpose matrix of the entered matrix